Bio

 His photographs have been exhibited in numerous shows in Italy and abroad, and his work has been featured on online platforms and international magazines such as Lenscratch and Whitefish Review.

-In April 2025, he published La via del rame (“The Copper Way”), a historical, scientific, and experimental study on cuprotype — currently the only book entirely dedicated to this technique, to whose development and dissemination he has made a significant contribution.
+In April 2025, he published La via del rame, a historical, scientific, and experimental study on cuprotype.
+This work was followed in 2026 by the English edition, The Copper Way, expanding its reach to an international audience.
+The book is currently the only publication entirely dedicated to this technique, to whose development and dissemination he has made a significant contribution.

 He is a well-known and respected figure in the international field of experimental photography, with particular attention to siderotype (iron-based photographic printing processes) and mordançage techniques.
 Several of his photographic projects are part of the archive of the Osservatorio italiano per la fotografia stenopeica (Italian Observatory for Pinhole Photography), housed at MUSINF — the Museum of Modern Art and Information in Senigallia (AN).